Introduction:

 Salesforce Lightning

 Creating dashboards in Salesforce Lightning is a streamlined and intuitive process.
-The above-stated steps can also be used in their advanced version, 'Salesforce Lightning' to get better output.
-There are also a lot of additional features like
+The above-stated steps can also be used in their advanced version, 'Salesforce Lightning', to get better output.
+The Lightning experience includes a lot of additional features, like

 • Enhanced dynamic dashboards and filter options.